A high school football game was called off after a brawl. A coach says his players were called racist slurs.

 McGinnis said he again reported the racial slurs to the refs.
 “Their response was they were not hearing anything” but would throw a flag if they did.

 The Royals were leading 44-8 at the end of the third quarter when a fight broke out among the players.
-The two Georgetown police officers who had been assigned to work the event called for backup and two more officers came, the police chief told Boston.com.
+The two Georgetown police officers who had been assigned to work the event called for backup and two more officers came, Cudmore told Boston.com.

 McGinnis told The Post a Royals player shoved one of his guys, who was then grabbed and held by another Royals player.
 That led four Wolves players, McGinnis and other coaches to rush the field during the melee to separate the two sides, he said.
 That’s when McGinnis alleges he himself heard a Royals player say the n-word.